Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: A specialization of --an affine variety with an -action --

-Now we introduce different notation for coordinates of $\mathfrak{S}_{\mA}^{8}$ as follows, with which we derive another presentation of the equations of $\mathfrak{S}_{\mA}^{8}$ (Proposition \ref{prop:NewS8}) such that an group action on $\mathfrak{S}_{\mathbb{A}}^{8}$ will be more visible (Subsection \ref{subsec:-action}):
+Now we introduce a different notation for coordinates of $\mathfrak{S}_{\mA}^{8}$ as follows, with which we derive another presentation of the equations of $\mathfrak{S}_{\mA}^{8}$ (Proposition \ref{prop:NewS8}) such that a group action on $\mathfrak{S}_{\mathbb{A}}^{8}$ will be more visible (Subsection \ref{subsec:-action}):

 We also set

 By a straightforward calculation, we can check the following: \begin{prop} The affine variety $\mathfrak{S}_{\mA}^{8}$ is defined by the following equations: \end{prop}

 \begin{rem} If $\det U\not=0$, then $\wedge^{2}V=(\wedge^{2}D){\empty}^{t}\!\widehat{U}^{\dagger}$ can be derived from $UV=D\widehat{U}$ by the Cauchy-Binet formula. \end{rem}